 - Perform basic and advanced life support

-- Perform end of life care
+- Perform end-of-life care

 - Perform physical examinations